ebuddj/2020-corona_usa/README.md

 ## Confirmed coronavirus cases in USA (EBU)

-This map shows the number of confirmed cases of the novel coronavirus (COVID-19) in United States of America from January 22 until April 22 included.
+This map shows the number of confirmed cases of the novel coronavirus (COVID-19) in United States of America from January 22 until May 5 included.
 The circle radius is calculated with a logarithic scale.

 The data has been sourced from the World Health Organisation and was compiled by the Johns Hopkins University Center for Systems Science and Engineering.
 See, [here](https://github.com/CSSEGISandData/COVID-19).